MaterializeInc/terraform-provider-materialize/docs/resources/database_grant_default_privilege.md

 - `grantee_name` (String) The role name that will gain the default privilege.
 Use the `PUBLIC` pseudo-role to grant privileges to all roles.
 - `privilege` (String) The privilege to grant to the object.
 - `target_role_name` (String) The default privilege will apply to objects created by this role.
 If this is left blank, then the current role is assumed.
 Use the `PUBLIC` pseudo-role to target objects created by all roles.
-If using `ALL` or `ALL ROLES`, will apply to objects created by all roles.

 ### Read-Only